 I made this gold fondant lace for a square wedding cake.
-Its all hand made, meaning I formed the lace by hand, using fondant, airbrushed it gold and then attached each individual component onto the cake.
+It's all hand made, meaning I formed the lace by hand, using fondant.
+After that, I airbrushed it gold and then attached each individual component onto the cake.

 The trick in getting this right is to make sure that fondant lace pieces are all set and completely dry before being attached to the cake.